 Banks say to allow “several business days” for completion of payments, but offer guidance that the period is one to three days for electronic payments, five to seven days for paper checks.

-The interbank ACH payment system (Automated Clearing House) is speeding up payment processing time further.
+The interbank ACH payment system (Automated Clearing House) has sped up payment processing time even further.
 “Starting in September 2016, same-day ACH was initiated,” says Steve Kenneally, an expert on payments systems at the American Bankers Association.
-Once the program’s rollout is complete in 2018, online banking customers should have the option of completing payments in a single business day.
-“It’s another tool for consumers to use,” he said.
+The program made its full debut in March 2018, and Mike Herd, senior vice president of the ACH Network Administration, described its adoption as “robust” to CreditCards.com last year.

 To test the rapid repayment strategy, CreditCards.com researchers took out $100 advances and repaid them via online bank bill payment, using banks other than the ones that issued the credit cards.